 Checksum word - The checksum word must be the last word in each record.
-If the record is completely full, then the checksum word will be the 128th word (word #127).
+If the record is completely full, the the checksum word will be in the 128th word (word #127).

 The checksum word contains the arithmetic sum of the binary values of the preceding words in the record.